lumol-org/lumol/README.md

 ### Documentation

-Documentation is hosted [here](http://lumol-org.github.io/lumol), and separated in two parts:
+Documentation is hosted [here](http://lumol-org.github.io/lumol), and separated in multiple parts:

-- The [user manual][user_manual] contains information on how to use Lumol as a command line tool, and the complete input file documentation.
-Use this documentation if you want to use Lumol as a simulation engine — without writing code.
+- The [user manual][user_manual] contains information about the general concepts of systems and simulations used in Lumol.
+Additionally, it has tutorials on how to use and extend Lumol.
+Use this documentation if you want to know basic concepts and how they are used in Lumol.
+- The [input reference][input_reference] contains information about - well,
+  the input file system of Lumol.
+  Use this document if you want to use Lumol as a command line tool without writing code.
 - To use Lumol as a library inside your own code, we have a [developer documentation][devdoc], which contains documentation for all the library public functions, and examples for most of them.